PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/fermenter-profile.md

 If you click on the recipe, you come back to the edit screen.
 At the top of the recipe edit screen is also a fermenter icon.
 You can send the recipe now to a fermenter by clicking on the fermenter icon.

 {% hint Style="info" %}
 I recommend to store some basic recipes with global names Like 'Lager @ 9°C' as recipe name in the fermenter recipe book.
-Right before sending the recipe to the femrenter, just change the name to your current beername but don't save the recipe to the book.
+Right before sending the recipe to the fermenter, just change the name to your current beer name but don't save the recipe to the book.
 Just click on the send button.
-The recipe book will have still the more generic recipe name, but the Fermenter and the corresponding step wiget in the dahsboard will show the beername of your current fermentation.
+The recipe book will have still the more generic recipe name, but the Fermenter and the corresponding step widget in the dashboard will show the beer name of your current fermentation.
 {% endhint %}

 ![Full recipe with all steps and fermenter icon](../../.gitbook/assets/cbpi4-fermenterprofile-fullrecipe\_icon.png)